jlezama/OrthogonalLowrankEmbedding/caffe_Facescrub500/README.md

-# Orthogonal Lowrank Embeddrunning the Facescrub 500 experiment in
+# Orthogonal Lowrank Embedding

-This is the Caffe code for
+This is the Caffe code for running the Facescrub 500 experiment in

 ```
     "OLÉ: Orthogonal Low-rank Embedding, A Plug and Play Geometric Loss for Deep Learning"